SDdsdfl/Project-D/README.md

 # Project-D/DATA
-A project aimed at creating compressed files containing both entertainment and educational content in the case of offline access.
+A project aimed at creating compressed files containing both entertainment and educational content available for download in case of offline access.